1989 British Lions tour to Australia

-In 1989, the British Lions toured Australia for the first time since 1971.
-Unlike previous tours to Australia, the Lions did not play any matches in New Zealand, this being the first Australia-only tour since 1899.
-The side was captained by Finlay Calder.
+Between May and July 1989, the British Lions toured Australia.
+It was their first tour of Australia since 1971, and followed their 1983 tour of New Zealand.
+The tour was led by coach Ian McGeechan and manager Clive Rowlands.
+Scotland's Finlay Calder was team captain of the tour.

+Across three Test matches, the British Lions won the tour 2–1, the first victory since their 1974 tour of South Africa.

+Background

+After not touring for six years due to the sporting boycott of South Africa, the British Lions undertook its first sole tour of Australia since 1899.
+Since their 1955 tour of South Africa, the Lions had regularly toured their traditional Southern Hemisphere rivals (Australia, New Zealand, South Africa) between two, three, and four year phases.
+The Lions' previous tour, 1983, was their first sole tour of New Zealand.
+1983, just like their prior two tours (1980, 1977) were both unsuccessful, which led expectations to be modest going into the 1989 tour.
+With increasing club commitments and skepticism from media and administrators about its future, the Lions tour concept itself had faced declining relevance.

+Test schedule and results

 The Lions suffered a 30–12 defeat in the first test in Sydney on 1 July, then their heaviest defeat by Australia.
 In this first test, Australia scored four tries, and flyhalf Michael Lynagh kicked 5 from 6.
 For the second and third tests, changes included Mike Teague, recovered from injury, at blindside flanker; Rob Andrew replacing Craig Chalmers at fly-half; and Jeremy Guscott and Scott Hastings coming into the centre positions.
 The team became the only Lions team ever to come from 1–0 down to win a series, winning the second test in Brisbane 19–12 and the third test in Sydney 19–18.
 The Lions completed their tour with a victory of a combined ANZAC team.
 Teague was named player of the series.